mbari-org/annosaurus/DEPLOYMENT.md

 These are the deployment instructions for MBARI.
 To deploy on your own network and database you will need to do the following:

 1. Run `sbt pack`
 2. Find the JDBC driver for your database.
 For example, you can get the PostgreSQL driver at [https://jdbc.postgresql.org/download.html](https://jdbc.postgresql.org/download.html).
-Download the _.jar_ file for your database and copy it into `target\lib`.
+Download the _.jar_ file for your database and copy it into `target\pack\lib`.
-3. Customize configuration file at `target\conf\application.conf`.
+3. Customize configuration file at `target\pack\conf\application.conf`.
 You will need to change the `production` section to use your databases parameters.
     - Refer to your databases JDBC documentation for the format of the URL and the drivers _class_ name.
     - Your database administrator can provide you with a username (with write access) and password for your database
     - Annosaurus will generate the database schema automatically when it's first run.
 Make sure that the user account has permissions to create schemas.